seerreenna/seerreenna.github.io/_posts/2025-09-09-Spectrogram-PersistentSpec.md

 ```
 ![Python implementation](/assets/posts/spectrograms_persistence/python-example.png)

-The difference is clear:
+The need is clear:

-Custom Spectrogram: Both signals are visible, but the weak 210 Hz tone appears as a faint horizontal line
+With the Custom Spectrogram, Both signals are visible, but the weak 210 Hz tone appears as a faint horizontal line.

-Persistent Spectrum: The weak signal now appears as a bright vertical feature at 210 Hz.
+However with the Persistent Spectru, the weak signal now appears as a bright vertical feature at 210 Hz.
 This is very hard to miss!

 This allows us to not only when frequencies occur but also now how often.

 ## Conclusion

-By implementing persistent spectrum analysis in Python, we've solved a real limitation in the open-source signal processing space.
-While Python excels at machine learning and general computation, there was no easy way to use this visualization technique that's essential for detecting weak, intermittent RF signals.
+By implementing persistent spectrum analysis in Python, we've solved a limitation in the open-source signal processing space.
+While Python excels at machine learning, there was no easy way to use this visualization technique that's essential for detecting weak, intermittent RF signals.

-This implementation enables Python users to tackle advanced signal detection without relying on MATLAB.
+This implementation allows Python users to tackle advanced signal detection without relying on MATLAB and apply advanced ML techniques in the signal processing domain.